Making your own homemade seasoning blends is a great way to save money and avoid unwanted additives in your food.

 Well, I still love cinnamon sugar (my kids do too) but like everything I needed to be able to make my own and have it on hand.

-But what proportion to use?
+So I wanted to make the best homemade cinnamon sugar (and make it healthier) but what proportion to use?
 And why make your own?

 As for the why, you can read my post on Homemade Seasoning Blends to see why I recommend making your own blends.

-The results were well -- basically hilarious!
+The results were well--basically hilarious!

 Each blend won!